Dark1hp/chat/README.md

 A very crude version

 ### To run
+- Availability installing golang and internet access.
-- Execute `go run _site/server/server.go _site` from this directory to run chat server.
+- Execute `go run public/files/server.go public` from root directory to run chat server.
 - Go to link `localhost:3000` in browser for opening chat.
-- Enjoy
+- Enjoy.